TIDY WALES AWARDS 2026: NOMINATIONS NOW OPEN

 • How have the activities helped others to grow their own food?

-• How have you ensured that the food has been grown sustainably?
+• How has the nominee ensured that the food has been grown sustainably?
 For example, reducing use of chemicals, encouraging beneficial insects.

 Please complete the form below.
 Please note, this form does not have a ‘save’ function.
 You will be able to go back and amend information before submitting your form, but please avoid refreshing your browser.